JuliaFolds2/OhMyThreads.jl/docs/src/translation.md

 ## Mutation

 !!! warning
     Parallel mutation of non-local state, like writing to a shared array, can be the source of correctness errors (e.g. race conditions) and big performance issues (e.g. [false sharing](https://en.wikipedia.org/wiki/False_sharing#:~:text=False%20sharing%20is%20an%20inherent,is%20limited%20to%20RAM%20caches.)).
-You should carefully consider whether this is necessary or whether the use of [task-local storage](@ref TLS) is the better option.
+You should carefully consider whether this is necessary or whether the use of [thread-safe storage](@ref TSS) is the better option.

 ```julia
 # Base.Threads